4d/docs/website/translated_docs/es/Desktop/building.md

 - along with the [**Build server application**](#build-server-application) option to build matching server and client parts for the current platform and (optionally) include the automatic update archive files,
 - without selecting the [**Build server application**](#build-server-application) option, usually to build the update archive file to be selected from the "concurrent" platform when building the server part.

-#### 4D Volume Desktop Location
+#### Ubicación de 4D Volume Desktop

 Designates the location on your disk of the 4D Volume Desktop application to be used to build the client part of your application.

 > El número de versión de 4D Volume Desktop debe coincidir con el número de versión de 4D Developer Edition.
-Por ejemplo, si utiliza 4D v19, debe seleccionar un 4D Volume Desktop v19.
+El número de versión de 4D Volume Desktop debe coincidir con el número de versión de 4D Developer Edition.

 The 4D Volume Desktop must correspond to the current platform (which will also be the platform of the client application).
 If you want to build a client application for the "concurrent" platform, you must carry out an additional build operation using a 4D application running on that platform.

 If you want the client application to connect to the server using a specific address (other than the server name published on the sub-network), you must use the `IPAddress` XML key in the buildapp.4DSettings file.
 Para más información sobre este archivo, consulte la descripción del comando [`BUILD APPLICATION`](https://doc.4d.com/4dv19/help/command/en/page871.html).
 También puede implementar mecanismos específicos en caso de fallo de la conexión.
-The different scenarios proposed are described in the [Management of connections by client applications](#management-of-client-connections) paragraph.
+También puede implementar mecanismos específicos en caso de fallo de la conexión.

 #### Copy of client applications inside the server application